 \subsection{Computing a fixed field of a subgroup of a Galois group}

 The procedure needed for this computation, which was implemented in {\sc Magma} by Fieker and Kl\"uners, is independent of the coefficient ring of the polynomial.
-We summarize an algorithm in a similar way to~\cite{sutherland} Algorithm 1 (\cite{suth_thesis} Algorithm 11).
+We summarize an algorithm below.
 Though the details differ between coefficient rings, the necessary adjustments are already addressed in the various descriptions of the Galois group algorithm given in~\cite{fieker-kluners, sutherland, suth_thesis} and above.
 This algorithm applies to both reducible and irreducible polynomials.

 \begin{alg}[Compute a fixed field of a subgroup of a Galois group] Given a subgroup $U$ of a Galois group $G$ of a polynomial $f$ of degree $n$, and given the data used to compute $G$ from $f$, compute a defining polynomial for the fixed field of $U$. \begin{enumerate} \item Compute a $G$-relative $U$-invariant polynomial $I$ and the right transversal $G//U$. \item Compute a Tschirnhausen transformation $T$ such that